If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 It’s so easy to get in the holiday spirit on Broughton Street!

-You’ll find the city’s official Christmas tree at the intersection of Broughton and Bull Streets.
-It’s always adjacent to Levy’s Jewelers, and it’s smack-dab in the middle of the road.
-You can’t miss it.
+It’s adjacent to Levy’s Jewelers, and it’s smack-dab in the middle of the road, so you can’t miss it.

 A lit Christmas tree at night reflected in a wet paved city street

-You’ll find family entertainment around the Christmas tree every Saturday in December from 1 – 4 pm. | ©ErinClarkson
+You’ll find family entertainment around the Christmas tree every Saturday afternoon in December. | ©ErinClarkson

-If you take a stroll down Broughton Street in the early evening hours as the lights begin turning on, you’ll get the full effect of the extravagant holiday window displays in stores like The Paris Market.
+If you take a stroll down Broughton Street during the early evening hours as the lights begin turning on, you’ll get the full effect of the extravagant holiday window displays in stores like The Paris Market.

 They change their display every year, and it’s always fun to see what they’ll come up with next.